skyloupe/qwikpirate/README.md

 The default flag regex is two dashes followed by an alphanumeric string.
 Order is not enforced or preserved.
 Flag evaluation is case sensitive.

-Example:  > app.exe --flag1 value1 --flag2 --flag3 value3

-Example (with code):   > myprogram  --matey --parrot Polly
+Example (with code):   > myprogram  --matey --parrot Polly --pegleg

     int main(int argc, const char* argv[])
     {